What Heat Pumps Do

 Your local electric cooperative or public power district is a good resource to understand more about this technology, potentially can help answer questions on contractors, financing, and incentives for this energy-efficient option.
 Contact your coop or public power district for more details.

-Tri-State Heat Pump Rebates
+Tri-State Heat Pump Rebates as of January 1, 2022

-To help support the adoption of heat pumps, Tri-State and our members offer rebates for heat pumps;
+Please reach out to your local cooperative or help support the adoption of heat pumps, Tri-State and our members offer rebates for heat pumps;

 For Air-Source Heat Pumps